Thetford Porta Potti 365 Portable Toilet

 The 2.6 gallon (9.8L) waste tank is small, giving roughly 27 flushes before emptying.
 The most compact and travel friendly flush toilet here, with a forceful piston flush, though its small tank and low seat suit short trips.
 It scores 85 out of 100.

 The flush is genuinely strong and it packs away smaller than anything else with a tank.
-I am tall though, and the low seat had my knees up around my ears.
+We are tall though, and the low seat had our knees up around our ears.

 Read our full Dometic 970-Series Portable Toilet review →